OMEPRAZOLE

 FAQs

 No. OMEPRAZOLE is not prescribed for stomach cancer.
-Do not take OMEPRAZOLE until your doctor has prescribed you.
-OMEPRAZOLE is only indicated for the treatment of hyperacidity, acid reflux symptoms (GERD), heartburn and Zollinger Ellison syndrome.
+OMEPRAZOLE is only indicated for the treatment of hyperacidity, acid reflux symptoms (GERD), heartburn and Zollinger-Ellison syndrome.

 No. Gas and acidity are two different common discomforts.
 Acidity is caused when improper functioning of the valve (sphincter) is located at the junction of the stomach and food pipe.
-As a result stomach acid backflows and enters the upper part of the food pipe causing heartburn.
-On the other hand, gas is the result of the digestion of the food and drinks eliminating gases like carbon dioxide, hydrogen, nitrogen, methane, etc. from the body.
+As a result, stomach acid backflows and enters the upper part of the food pipe, causing heartburn.
+On the other hand, gas is the result of the digestion of food and drinks, eliminating gases like carbon dioxide, hydrogen, nitrogen, methane, etc., from the body.

 Yes.
-OMEPRAZOLE can alter certain medical tests like neuroendocrine tumours (secretin stimulation test), and urine screening tests for tetrahydrocannabinol (THC).
-So before undergoing such diagnostics test contact your doctor.
+OMEPRAZOLE can alter certain medical tests like neuroendocrine tumours (secretin stimulation test) and urine screening tests for tetrahydrocannabinol (THC).
+So before undergoing such diagnostic tests, contact your doctor.

 No. OMEPRAZOLE prevents excess production of stomach acid, causing acid reflux and heartburn.
-If blood is coming in your stool or mucous, immediately contact the doctor.
+If you notice blood in your stool or mucous, immediately contact the doctor.